This is an introductory programming course designed specifically for

 The rest of the quizzes are worth 2.5%.

-There are no makeups or second chances on quizzes, so don’t
+There are no makeups or second chances on quizzes.

 If you miss one quiz, not to worry, it won’t affect your grade.